etpedror/TickMe/README.md

 5. Select __Set up this identity provider__ and enter the _`<Application Id>`_ that you recorded earlier as the __Client ID__ and enter the password that you recorded as the __Client secret__ of the Microsoft account application that you created earlier.
 6. Click __OK__ and then click __Create__ to save your Microsoft account configuration.
 7. Press __Applications__ and select __+ Add__.
 Give it a name and set __Web App/WebApi__ to __Yes__.
 Set __Allow Implicit Flow__ to __Yes__.
 Type _`https://localhost`_ as the __Reply Url__
-8. Once the application is created on Azure AD B2C, select it and add the following __Reply URLs__:
+8. Once the application is created on Azure AD B2C, select it and add the following __Reply URLs__ (you might need to go back here and update the url to reflect the port choice of your application):

     - `https://localhost:44391/signin/b2c_1_edit_profile`
     - `https://localhost:44391/signin/b2c_1_sign_up_in`